SamYatesSmith/BabyFoodBoxes/README.md

 ## Features left to implement

 - I would like to add a Javascript corusel to the various groups of photos on the pages.
-This would free up space and offer more functionality.
+This would free up space, offer more functionality and provide a more succint message.
 - The javascript pop up alerts for the typical ingredient boxes would be a nice user feature to add (as stated above in "interested" section.)
 - The final question on the form mentions a project which i would like to build and link to this site.
 - Proper favicon HBB icon on the web browser heading.